Snitz Edwards: Personal life and death

 Edwards died of natural causes on May 1, 1937, in Los Angeles, California, at the age of 69.
 His wife, Eleanor, continued to act as a dress extra until World War II, when she volunteered at the Hollywood Canteen.
-Snitz's and Eleanor's three daughters continued careers in the movie industry: Cricket was an executive for Carl Foreman and for Columbia Pictures; Evelyn was a writer, story analyst, and story editor for MGM and CBS; and Marian (married to writer Irwin Shaw) produced numerous plays in Europe.
+Snitz's and Eleanor's three daughters continued careers in the movie industry: Cricket was an executive for Carl Foreman and Columbia Pictures; Evelyn was a writer, story analyst, and story editor for MGM and CBS; and Marian (married to writer Irwin Shaw) produced numerous plays in Europe.
 Eleanor died at the Motion Picture Country Hospital in Calabasas, California, in 1968.